MichaelJCole/todomvc-postgraphile-unfinished/README.md

 migrations/current.sql <- your current work
 ```

-Now edit your .gmrc and change "placeholders" to this.
-This connects the `.env` to the `.sql` we'll run next:
+Now edit your `.gmrc` and change "placeholders" to this.
+This connects `.env` values to `.sql` template variables:

 ```
   "placeholders": {